Ebazhanov/linkedin-skill-assessments-quizzes/bash/bash-quiz.md

 -i[SUFFIX] : This option specifies that files are to be edited in-place.
 '/^$/d' : regex is between the //. ^ is the beginning of the line, $ is the end of the line. ^$ means the start and end have nothing in between.
 d : Delete the pattern space; immediately start next cycle.
 Warning, this example above will not work on a mac terminal due to different UNIX flavours.
+There is a way to make it work on a mac adding an extra flag `-e`, or even just `--` (found on [StackOverflow](https://stackoverflow.com/questions/4247068/sed-command-with-i-option-failing-on-mac-but-works-on-linux)):  `sed -i -e '/^$/d' textfile.txt`

 #### Q7.
 Assuming that user1 existed, what would be the result of this command string?